Working to Bring 21st Century Thermometry to the Digital World

 Coming Soon: Priya

 Our first product, Priya, is currently in development.
 Priya is an internal sensor that will identify the subtle temperature changes that occur prior to ovulation.
-When a woman using Priya is fertile, Priya will send an alert to her smart phone.
+When a woman using Priya is most fertile, Priya will send an alert to her smart phone.

 Our Platform Technologies